ML4GW/aframe/README.md

 While glitches can also represent problematic inputs for neural networks, they offer the potential to learn to exclude them by sheer "brute-force": providing networks with lots of examples of glitches during training in order to learn to distinguish them from real events.

-BBHNet attempts to apply deep learning methods to this problem by combining these observations and leveraging both the powerful existing models of BBH signals and the enormous amount of existing data collected by LIGO to build robust datasets of both background and signal-containing samples.
+aframe attempts to apply deep learning methods to this problem by combining these observations and leveraging both the powerful existing models of BBH signals and the enormous amount of existing data collected by LIGO to build robust datasets of both background and signal-containing samples.
 More specifially, we:
 - Use the `ml4gw` library to project a dataset of pre-computed gravitational waveforms to interferometer responses on-the-fly on the GPU.
 This allows us to efficiently augment our dataset of signals by "observing" the same event at any point on the celestial sphere and at arbitrary distances (the latter achieved by remapping its SNR relative to the background PSD of the training set.
 Note that this will by extension change the observed mass of the black holes in the _detector frame_)
 - Use the `pyomicron` utility to search through the training set (and periods before it) for glitches which we can oversample during training and randomly use to replace each interferometer channel independently.